christroutner/bitbox-js/README.md

 repository can be retrieved in case there is any drift in dependency files, or if dependencies are pulled from npm or GitHub.

-- Initial release on 5/9/2019
+- Initial fork on 5/9/2019
-  - without node_modules folder: [QmQFHfbBQdEHfhtiRLbXtX1NcgnfL45hZb7TbQimTXAuzG](ipfs://QmQFHfbBQdEHfhtiRLbXtX1NcgnfL45hZb7TbQimTXAuzG) (4 MB)
+  - without node_modules folder: QmQFHfbBQdEHfhtiRLbXtX1NcgnfL45hZb7TbQimTXAuzG (4 MB)
-  - with node_modules folder: [QmXq9Ds6Qdkg9xbRhcF8pay9KabA6QN2y7bx3wvSqiXifk](ipfs://QmXq9Ds6Qdkg9xbRhcF8pay9KabA6QN2y7bx3wvSqiXifk) (107 MB)
+  - with node_modules folder: QmXq9Ds6Qdkg9xbRhcF8pay9KabA6QN2y7bx3wvSqiXifk (107 MB)